-■ D. PROPOSAL FORMAT
+D. PROPOSAL FORMAT

-- Required Outline.
+- 1. Required Outline.
 All proposals must follow the required outline presented in Section IV Proposal Outline.
 Submissions that fail to follow the required outline may be deemed non-responsive and not evaluated. - 2.
 Table of Contents.
-All proposals must include a Table of Contents that conforms to the required proposal outline. - 3.
+All proposals must include a Table of Contents that conforms to the required proposal outline.
+(See Section IV.) - 3.
 Executive Summary.
-Proposals must include a high-level summary, not exceeding two (2) pages, of the main proposal and cost proposal.
-The Executive Summary shall include: a) the respondent's minimum of three (2) years of demonstrated experience with care coordination (b) methodology of provision of case management services and assistance to criminal justice involved persons (c) relationships and engagement strategies with community partners in the Greater Bridgeport, New Haven, Waterbury, and Hartford areas. - 4.
-Attachments.
+P roposals must include a high-level summary, not exceeding two (2) pages, of the main proposal and cost proposal.
+The Executive Summary shall include: a) the respondent's minimum of three (2) years of demonstrated experience with housing coordination and stabilization (b) methodology of provision of case management services and assistance to criminal justice involved persons (c) relationships and engagement strategies with community partners in the Bridgeport, New Haven, Waterbury, New London, and Hartford areas.

+- 4. Attachments.
 Attachments other than the required Appendices or Forms identified in Section IV are not permitted and will not be evaluated.
 Further, the required Appendices or Forms must not be altered or used to extend, enhance, or replace any component required by this RFP.
 Failure to abide by these instructions may result in disqualification. - 5.
 Style Requirements.
 Submitted proposals must conform to the following specifications:

-Paper Size: 8 1⁄2" x 11" "portrait" orientation

-Page Limit: 20 pages excluding all required Appendices and Forms inches (11⁄2"); all other margins shall be one inch (1")
+Paper Size: 8 1 /2" x 11" "portrait" orientation Page Limit: 20 pages excluding all required Appendices and Forms Font Size: Minimum 11 point Margins: The binding edge margin of all pages shall be a minimum of one and one half inches $(1\frac{1}{2})$; all other margins shall be one inch (1) Line Spacing: Single-spaced

-Font Size: Minimum 11 point

-Margins: The binding edge margin of all pages shall be a minimum of one and one half

-Line Spacing: Single-spaced